Teams in agile are a very specific construct. Teams are made up of 6 to…

-After working as a sales manager at two different Agile organizations I am often asked if sales can be Agile, and if so, how is it implemented?
+After working as a sales manager at two different Agile organizations I’m often asked if Agile Sales teams exist?
+And if so, how do we implement it on our team?

 At my previous company, several departments chose to align with the development team’s 2-week sprints/builds.
 The marketing department started using a Kanban/Scrum approach, and it made sense as the marketing goals naturally aligned with the builds and releases.
-But would a Kanban/Scrum approach make sense for the Sales team?
+But would a Kanban/Scrum approach make sense for an would-be Agile Sales team?
 And if it makes sense, where should we start?

 Switching to Agile wasn’t easy on the management team.
 How would they hold individual sales people responsible?
 How would they compensate each sales rep?
 What if someone on the team wasn’t making enough calls?
 Many executives thought the stand up meetings would be too short to accomplish all of their weekly goals.